 - Insurance of any kind, including a travel protection plan

 - Items of personal nature (see suggested packing list below)

 Available For Rent

 Please indicate on your guest registration form whether you want to rent a sleep kit or if you prefer to bring your own.

 - Sleep Kit: Can be rented for $25 per person.
-Sleep kits consist of a sleeping bag, deluxe 3-inch thick air-filled sleeping pad, ground tarp, sheet, pillow and pillowcase.
+Sleep kits consist of a sleeping bag with sheet liner, deluxe 3-inch thick air-filled sleeping pad, ground tarp, pillow and pillowcase.

 - Sleeping Pad Only: The deluxe 3-inch thick air-filled pad only may be rented for $15.

 Trip Preparation Checklist

 ☐ Consider Purchasing Travel Protection: For complete details and to purchase the plan we highly recommend, visit: https://www.oars.com/tpp

 ☐ Trip Forms (online): Each participant will need to complete the required trip forms within two weeks of making a booking.
 Refer to your confirmation e-mail for the link to the online forms.
 If you prefer to fill out paper forms, please let us know right away.
 If you are reserving within 60 days of departure, your forms must be completed immediately to ensure we can properly plan for your trip.

 ☐ Reserve flights, shuttles and lodging: Verify with your Adventure Consultant that your trip has met minimum numbers prior to booking flights and/or reserving overnight lodging for the night before and after your trip, if applicable.